- Pray for the Aglow groups and leaders to be strengthened.

 Interesting Facts About Ireland

-Languages: English (official, the language generally used), Irish (Gaelic or Gaeilge) (official, spoken mainly in areas along the western coast)
+Languages: English (official, the language generally used), Irish (Gaelic or Gaeilge) (official, spoken by approximately 39.8% of the population as of 2016; mainly spoken in areas along Ireland’s western coast known as gaeltachtai, which are officially recognized regions where Irish is the predominant language)

 Interesting Facts information from the cia.gov website.
 Read more about Ireland